Kondo overscreening in the presence of superconductivity: The zero mode Phase

 \end{widetext}

 The spin of this state is $S^z=\pm \frac{1}{2}$ (carried by the spinon), which is the same as that of the ground state because the one-string at position $\lambda_c$ and the boundary string $\lambda_\alpha$ form a singlet.
-Since both the boundary string and the one-string have vanishing energy in the thermodynamic limit, this two-fold state degenerates with the ground state.
+Since both the boundary string and the one-string have vanishing energy in the thermodynamic limit, this two-fold state is degenerate with the ground state, as mentioned above.

-The position of the one string at $\lambda_c$ is fixed by the Bethe Ansatz equation written for this root which takes the form \begin{widetext}
+The position of the one string at $\lambda_c$ is fixed by the Bethe Ansatz equation written for this root, which takes the form \begin{widetext}

 Using the root density Eq.\eqref{rootdensZM-ex} for the centers of the two strings $\chi$, we solve Eq.\eqref{post1st} in the thermodynamic limit and obtain that the position of the one-string $\lambda_c$, the position of the hole $\theta$, and the impurity parameter $\delta$ are related via